Ramazan Yılmaz: Early years and career

 Ramazan Yılmaz was born on 24 January 2005.
 He is a native of Çumra in Konya Province, central Turkey.
-He used to go to school in his hometown by bicycle in summer and winter.
-He decided to take up cycling sport in 2017 when the sport cyclists training on his way to school impressed him.
-In November 2017, he entered the local cycling team Çatalhöyük Çumra Belediyespor.
+He used to ride to school in his hometown by bicycle in summer and winter.
+He decided to take up cycling in 2017 when cyclists training on the roads on his way to school impressed him.
+In November 2017, he joined his local cycling team Çatalhöyük Çumra Belediyespor.
 There, he was coached by İsmail Uğurlu.
 He competed for the first time at national level in 2018, and placed fourth at the Turkish Championship Season Opening Race in Arsuz, Hatay.
-He stood always on the podium at following competitions he participated.
+Following this, he always reached the podium in the races he competed in.

 He then joined Konya Büyükşehir Belediyespor.
 He competes in road snd track events, and trains five hours a day.

 He won the silver medal in the junior category at the Troféu Internacional de Pista Artur Lopes in Anadia, Portugal in January 2023.
 This became Turkey's first medal at a track competition after five years.
 In July 2023, he won the silver medal in the Scratch race, and the bronze medal in the Points race event of the junior category at the UEC European Track Championships (U23 & junior) in Anadia, Portugal.
 He was promoted to the Elite category in 2023.

 In 2024, Yılmaz transferred to the Sloven team Adria Mobil to start in the first race of the season for his new team at the Tour of Antalya in Turkey.

 He returned to his former team Konya Büyükşehir Belediyespor in the 2025 season.
 He was entitled to participste at the 2025 UCI Track Cycling Nations Cup in the Konya Velodrome in Turkey in March 2025 as a result of points he had collected.
 He competed in the final of the Elimination race event, and placed 16th among 24.
 In the same month, he won the gold medal at the 56 km-long 2025 International Apollon Temple Criterium, and the gold medal in the U23 category as well as the silver medal at the 130 km-long Grand Prix Apollon Temple in Side, Antalya, Turkey.